 How To Make PowerPoint Themes with a Custom Color Palette

-While designing PowerPoint templates you can take advantage of the Theme Colors feature to create or use pre-defined color palettes for your presentation.
-Then, switching the Theme Color palette during design time you can easily give your presentation a different look.
-In this article we will show you how to create and edit a custom color palette in order to make PowerPoint themes that can be easily edited to match any other color combination.
+This article will show you how to create and edit a custom color palette to create PowerPoint themes that can be easily edited to match any other color combination.

 Using the Theme Colors palette in Microsoft PowerPoint

-After opening the presentation or PowerPoint template where you want to apply this technique, go to Design menu and then look for the Variants section.
-Click the small arrow icon to open the popup menu and then choose Colors.
+After opening the presentation or PowerPoint template where you want to apply this technique, go to the Design menu and then look for the Variants section.
+Click the small arrow icon to open the popup menu and choose Colors.

 Create a New Theme Color Palette or Use an Existing One